 - low concentration of the drug/sensitivity of the method

 Conversely, some novel, or rarely encountered, drugs not listed in Appendix 1 may be identified by the GC and GC/MS or QTOF screens.
 In this case, analytical reference material would be acquired (if available) then analysed to confirm identity.
-Additionally, there are drugs/compounds for which the CFS Toxicology Section does not have a method, examples of which are provided in Appendix 4.
+There are drugs/compounds for which the CFS Toxicology Section does not have a method, examples of which are provided in Appendix 4.

-Drugs that can be reliably detected by screening methods
+Drugs that can be reliably detected by screening methods.

 GC and GC/MS Screen